DennisSchenkel/sessionminds-backend/README.md

 **TopicDetailsById**: Retrieves a topic by its ID, including the tool count.<br>
 **ToolsOfTopicBySlug**: Retrieves all tools in a topic, ordered by votes or creation date, with pagination.<br>

-These views help manage topics and tools, and the icons visually identify topics.
+These views help manage topics and tools, and the icons visually identify topics.<br>
 <br>

 </details>